SCLK-0/techconnect/USER-MANUAL.md

 #### Before the Session

-1. Review student's profile and request
+1. Review learner's profile and request
 2. Prepare materials if needed
 3. Join 2-3 minutes early
 4. Test your equipment